 The European General Data Protection Regulation 2016/679 of 27 April 2016 ("General Data Protection Regulation"), the law of 8 December 1992 ("Privacy Act"), the law of 13 June 2005 ("Electronic Communications Act") and the accompanying implementing decrees, as well as any future changes hereto, regulate the protection of your personal data.

 Register strives to fulfil its obligations and to respect the rights of the customer whenever Register processes your personal data.
-For more information about this, Register would like to refer you to the website of the Commission for the Protection of Privacy [https://www.privacycommission.be/en].
+For more information about this, Register would like to refer you to the website of the Data Protection Authority [https://www.dataprotectionauthority.be/citizen].

 "Personal data" means any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.